mongodb/docs/source/includes/fact-instance-size-groupings.rst

   .. |angle| unicode:: U+276F

-The selected cluster tier dictates the memory, storage, and IOPS specification for each data-bearing server [#data-bearing]_ in the cluster.
+The selected cluster tier dictates the memory, storage, vCPUs, and |iops| specification for each data-bearing server [#data-bearing]_ in the cluster.

 .. include:: /includes/fact-free-tier-paid-tier.rst